openwrt-zipit/homepage/index.markdown

 ## Installing to the internal flash

-Mozzwald has a [RecoveryOS image](http://mozzwald.com/taxonomy/term/31), based on OpenWRT, that fits in internal flash.
+Slug from #zipit has created an nice openwrt rootfs with the gmenu2x menu that fits in the Zipit's internal flash.
+You can find out more about it from [engine12.com](http://blog.engine12.com/?p=546) and you can get the flash script from [mozzwald](http://mozzwald.homelinux.net/node/174).

 ## Getting Started